Tools for Identifying Your Core Values, and Noticing When Decisions Honor Your Values

 Invent and explore other ways to get to know your core values at the energetic/physical level.
 Find ways to be aware of them and interact with them every day and see what happens.

-© Tasha Harmon, 2009.
+© Tasha Harmon, 2009, revised 2020.
 Please feel free to share this, but please share it with my name and contact information attached, and please do not publish it without my written permission.
 Thank you.